isomerpages/moe-jurongpri/_others/General Information.md

 * Nails should be kept short and clean.
 Nail varnish or henna is not allowed.
 * Girls who have their ears pierced should only use 1 simple stud for each ear.

+**Admission &amp; School Transfer**<br>
+For Singapore Citizens and PRs
+* To join JPS waiting list:
+* Jewellery, cosmetics or non-clear contact lenses must not be worn to school.
+* Perming, dyeing and highlighting of hair is not allowed.
+Outlandish hairstyle are strictly forbidden.
+* Nails should be kept short and clean.
+Nail varnish or henna is not allowed.
+* Girls who have their ears pierced should only use 1 simple stud for each ear.

 ### Official Contact details
 ------------------------